-You are to construct two simple digital models (with variations) in BLENDER, to represent two architectural spaces - hallway, and a small gallery (a square room with different opening, fig 1).
-By altering light condition, materials, and design strategies within each model, you are asked to photograph the space in a systematic and typological way (fig. 2).
-Create a set of variations (4 minimum) in design and lighting for small gallery and hallway.
-Each variation is to develop into a matrix/layout of photographs (fig. 3).
-Include a 100 words companion text to describe what you've learned from the exercise.
+You are to design a simple digital model (with variations in how light enters the space) to represent an architectural spaces - a warming hut enclosure (e.g. a square room with different opening, fig 1).
+By altering light condition, and design strategies within the model, you are asked to photograph the space in a systematic and typological way (fig. 2).
+Create a set of variations (4 minimum) in design and lighting Each variation is to develop into a matrix/layout of photographs (fig. 3).
+Furthermore, you are to 3D print your design and place it onto the Hydrostone site model.